ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account.md

    ![picture](pictures/Setup_customers_columns_01_04.png)

-   If they are empty, you'll need to create a new customer where you can fill in these fields.

-5. Click on **Save and reload** to apply your changes.

    > [!NOTE]
    >
-> If any of these settings are missing, an error exception code from CC002 to CC007 will be displayed depending on what's missing.
+   > If any of these settings are not configured, an error exception code from CC002 to CC007 will be displayed depending on what's missing.

+5. Click on **Save and reload** to apply your changes.

 > [!NOTE]
 >